 Cobar Shire Council

-Cobar Shire Council will reach out to isolated seniors via weekly phone calls.
-The conversations will provide regular wellbeing check ins, and help keep minds busy during isolation.
-The council will also arrange for library books and craft activities to be delivered to seniors’ homes.
+Cobar Shire Council reached out to isolated seniors via weekly phone calls.
+The conversations provided regular wellbeing check-ins and helped keep minds busy during isolation.
+The council also arranged for library books and craft activities to be delivered to seniors’ homes.

 For more information, please contact firstname.lastname@example.org

 This project offered a combination of online, telephone and offline connection opportunities for seniors.
 Seniors in regional areas, particularly social housing tenants, were connected with local groups and activities, and supported to develop technology skills and take advantage of diverse activities resulting from digital inclusion initiatives that bridged geographical divides.